FreseEnzo/Hardwario_Project_Generator/README.md

 - West
 ## About Multiple YAML config
 I create a code that compare two .yaml (paramters.yaml) and a variant like (CHESTER_Clime.yaml) where the product of this concatenation is a project.yaml where it contains all stuff of both yaml.
-If in parametes.yaml the user create the same variable, the code ovelap the value in project .yaml
+If in parametes.yaml the user create the same variable, the code ovelap the values in project.yaml
 ### Example
 parametes.yaml
 ```yaml